Yellow Tongue Overview

 Treatment for Yellow Tongue

-If you have recently discovered that you have yellow tongue, then you can also try these tips if simply improving your dental care routine doesn’t do the trick:
+If you have recently discovered that you have a yellow tongue, then you can also try these tips if simply improving your dental care routine doesn’t do the trick:

 - Switch to mouthwash that doesn’t contain alcohol.
 Listerine Zero and Oral-B Sensitive are two popular zero-alcohol mouthwash products.